Blush

 director: Li Shaohong

-: Ni Zhen, Li Shaohong, from the novel by Su Tong
+screenplay: Ni Zhen, Li Shaohong, from the novel by Su Tong

 cinematography: Zeng Nianping